steveruddell/vuesume/README.md

 # Vuesume

-> A Vue.js curriculum vitae and resume project.
+A Vue.js curriculum vitae and resume project.

 ## Features

 * All the standard CV whirligigs.
-* Timeline view for education and employment.
+* Timeline view for all CV components.
-* Easy to arrange sections - and no limit to the number of items permissible within each.

 ## Build Setup